 Several off-campus programs are offered during J-Term, a mini-term between first and second semester during the month of January.
 Whether you seek to stretch yourself academically or serve and learn through missions, there are many opportunities for short-term travel.

 January Study Abroad Options

-The HEART Program is offered during J-Term for those desiring to serve in developing third-world countries.
-Students live and learn in a simulated third-world village.
+The HEART Program is offered during J-Term for those desiring to serve in developing countries.
+Students live and learn in a simulated village.
 Emphasis is on technical skill learning in agriculture (animals and horticulture), appropriate technology, cross-cultural communication and community development, nutrition and food preparation, and primary health care.
 Students receive three hours of credit for this program, which takes place at the HEART (Hunger Education and Resources Training) Institute in Lake Wales, Florida.

 International Business Study Tour

 The Business department sponsors this international business study tour during J-Term.
 In recent years, the group has traveled to China, Hong Kong, and Macau, focusing on three dynamic and distinctive economic systems.
 The group visits a variety of international and local businesses and local schools.
 Previous trips have also included a symposium with business students at Hong Kong Baptist University.